Classifier-agnostic saliency map extraction: Training and evaluation details

-Our models were trained on the official ImageNet training set with ground truth class labels~\cite{deng2009imagenet}.
+\paragraph{Dataset} Our models were trained on the official ImageNet training set with ground truth class labels~\citep{deng2009imagenet}.
 We evaluate them on the validation set.
-Depending on the experiment, we use ground truth class or localization labels.
+Depending on the experiment, we use ground truth class or bounding boxes labels.